 How Has Hyper-Casual Games Changed How We Play Games?Jun 22, 2019 | 1 Votes by jose 10 rate Hyper-Casual gaming has become sort of a standard way to play mobile based Casual Games nowadays.
 However, as to how it has changed the way we play games today and if it is generally a good change is something we will have to take a closer look at.

 As the years went by and one got older and the next generation was born, gaming moved to the internet-multi-player online world.
 One could play games with a lot more people and not just your brother or sister who beats you every time.
-Still, everyone needed to sit down and allot enough time to play it.
-Sure, the games got more awesome and better (Like Lara Croft in the 1990's) but if you started it, you better play it through.
+Still, everyone needed to sit down and allow enough time to play it.
+Sure, the games got more awesome and better (Like Lara Croft in the 1990s) but if you started it, you better play it through.

 As the mobile game industry progressed and more people started playing on their mobile devices (play anytime, play anywhere) the industry had to adopt a business model where they could earn from the games.
 This became concurrent with online multi-player gaming at the time which started to adapt the Free2Play + Pay2Win business model.
-The game was free to download or DL onto your computer or mobile device but you where given the option to do in-game-purchases (IAPs) if you wanted to get ahead and win the game.
+The game was free to download or DL onto your computer or mobile device but you were given the option to do in-game-purchases (IAPs) if you wanted to get ahead and win the game.
 Anyone could play but for most only those who paid could win.
 This concept was sort of mirrored in the mobile game industry as well.

 As our topic is about Hyper-Casual games and how it changed the world of gaming, we will have to focus our attention back to Casual Games.
 Hyper-Casual games are still Casual games with a twist.
 Hyper-Casual is a game publishing business model like free2play and pay2win.
 It has changed casual gaming in both good and irritable ways.
 For the good, it has become one of the best Marketing and Advertising tools of the day and a great way to earn for both game publishers and developers.
 For the irritable and usually frustrating, who would like to play a game where an Ad banner or marketing video has to pop up every now and then in exchange for playing the game for free.
 Hyper-Casual games depend on Ads to get published.
 The more Ads on the game the more probable earnings they make.
 Some games give the option of removing all the annoying Ads if the user will purchase the game.